Divers discover more human skeletal remains at Lake Mead

 The third set of remains was found on July 25, when a person at Swim Beach near Boulder Beach reported human remains to the park service.
 A fourth set of remains was discovered in the same area and is believed to be related to the third case.

-As the 8 News Now Investigators first reported earlier this month, a bone that was found at the lake and initially categorized as an animal bone is now being examined as human remains after a report by the 8 News Now Investigators.
+A bone that was found at the lake and initially categorized as an animal bone earlier this month is now being examined as human remains after a KLAS news report.

 The identification of all the remains could take months, if not years.
 Widespread DNA sampling is a recent phenomenon.